khufuproject/khufu_sqlalchemy/README.txt

 .. -*-rst-*-

 ==================
- Khufu-SQLAHelper
+ Khufu-PyraSQLAlchemy
 ==================

-Khufu-SQLAHelper is meant to reduce the plumbing required to configure a SQLAlchemy_ based database connection with a Pyramid_ based web app.
+Khufu-PyraSQLAlchemy is meant to reduce the plumbing required to configure a SQLAlchemy_ based database connection with a Pyramid_ based web app.